A probation violation is an offense occurring when you break any of the conditions a court assigned in conjunction with your probation.

 While there are no official procedures for what happens immediately after a defendant violates probation, officers have wide discretion for how they’d like to handle the offense.
 Next steps usually depend on the type of condition you violated, whether you’ve previously been in violation, and the relationship you’ve built with your probation officer.
 If you are officially charged with violating your probation, you will typically receive a request to appear in court.

-In today’s post, we look at six common probation violation charges, as well as possible defenses against them.
+In today’s post, we look at six common probation violation charges and the best ways to beat a probation violation using legitimate legal defenses.
 After reading, if you are still unsure whether your personal circumstances allow for a valid argument to fight back against your charges, reach out to an experienced Texas probation violation attorney for advice.

 VIOLATION: Failure to Report | DEFENSE: It Was Impossible to Come

 There are only certain circumstances when the court considers nonappearance involuntary.
-A lack of transportation, forgetfulness, and being tardy do not constitute impossibility.
+A lack of transportation, forgetfulness, and being tardy are not impossible.
 However, when you can present official documentation to the court that you were unable to attend your scheduled appointment for a valid reason, a judge may drop the charges.

-Two instances which may apply are hospitalization or incarceration, although the latter probably won’t fair well either.
+Two instances that may apply are hospitalization or incarceration, although the latter probably won’t fare well either.

 VIOLATION: Failure to Pay | DEFENSE: Indigence Prevented You from Doing So

-About a year ago, The Texas Indigent Defense Commission (TIDC) awarded more than a million dollars in new grants to 11 counties across the state.
+About a year ago, The Texas Indigent Defense Commission (TIDC) awarded more than a million dollars in new grants to 11 counties statewide.
 Gathering documentation of your income and regular expenses and checking in with the TIDC may provide the relief you need.

 VIOLATION: Failure to Complete Education | DEFENSE: Medical Issues Prevented You